Bathing a dog doesn't need to be traumatic for either of you!

 When bathing a dog, I think it's advisable to keep a couple of treats handy.
 Giving your Cocker a small treat two or three times during his bath may help keep bath time fun and rewarding for your Cocker Spaniel.

 A shower hose on your bath will make it easier for you to rinse him thoroughly, but a large plastic jug will do just fine.

-If your Cocker Spaniel's coat is heavy, or moults quite a lot, it may be a good idea to invest in a sink-hole protector to catch fur and hair, otherwise you may create a blockage.
+If your Cocker Spaniel's coat is heavy or moults quite a lot, it may be time to invest in a sink-hole protector to catch fur and hair; otherwise, you may create a blockage.

-Before bathing your dog, collect everything you need, towels, shampoo etc., and put them within easy reach of your bath.
+Before bathing your Cocker Spaniel, collect everything you need, towels, shampoo etc., and put them within easy reach of your bath.